 Caesars Entertainment Corp.
-(CZR), the largest owner of U.S. casinos, reported a net loss for the second quarter that was double what analysts estimated after a writedown in Macau and shrinking results at home.
+(CZR:US), the largest owner of U.S. casinos, reported a net loss for the second quarter that was double what analysts estimated after a writedown in Macau and shrinking results at home.

 “Results were below our expectations, particularly in Las Vegas,” said John Kempf, an analyst at RBC Capital Markets in New York who has an underperform rating on the stock.
 “It’s clear to us that Las Vegas is not immune to economic weakness being seen in other regional markets.”